djalbat/yapp/README.md

 You will need to do this if you want to look at the examples or if you wish to contribute.

 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
-These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight error.
+These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight errors.
 This should also be supplied, or just do without the squiggle.

 ## Getting started

-The following will mount Yapp and render the necessary styles:
+The following will mount Yapp and render the necessary styles to boot:

 ```
 "use strict";